ArneBinder/pie-datasets/dataset_builders/pie/cdcp/README.md

 The token length is measured from the first token of the document to the last one.

 We collect the following statistics: number of documents in the split (*no. doc*), mean of document token-length (*mean*), standard deviation of the length (*std*), minimum number of tokens in a document (*min*), and maximum number of tokens in a document (*max*).
-We also present histograms in the collasible, showing the distribution of these token lengths (x-axis; and unit-counts in y-axis), accordingly.
+We also present histograms in the collapsible, showing the distribution of these token lengths (x-axis; and unit-counts in y-axis), accordingly.

 <details>
 <summary>Command</summary>